nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Implementation**

-This feature allow `Tasks` to be added to the `TaskList` for vendors to keep track of tasks they need to do.
+This feature allows `Tasks` to be added to the `TaskList` for vendors to keep track of tasks they need to do.

 The proposed addTask feature is facilitated by `AddTaskCommand` and `AddTaskCommandParser` classes